Travis Henry: Drug trafficking arrest

 On September 30, 2008, Henry was arrested by the DEA after allegedly being involved in a multi-kilogram cocaine transaction that occurred in Centennial, Colorado.
 Henry, portrayed by court documents "as the ruthless 'money guy' in a cocaine trafficking ring", faced ten years to life on federal drug trafficking charges.
 On March 31, 2009, Henry and prosecutors reached a plea agreement; a change-of-plea hearing was set for April 16 by the judge.
 The plea deal consisted of Henry accepting a charge of conspiracy to possess cocaine with intent to distribute.
 The maximum penalties included serving ten years to life in prison, and a fines of up to $4 million.

 On July 15, 2009, Henry was sentenced to three years in federal prison for financing a cocaine trafficking operation.
 The fine was waived by the judge, who stated that the defendant (Henry) could not afford a fine.
 In addition, if Henry completed a drug program while in prison, his sentence could be reduced by one year.
 Henry was released from custody after two years.

+On February 13th 2026, Henry was pardoned by President Donald Trump along with four other former NFL players.